 - Management Committee.

-The Audit Committee has been constituted by the Board in accordancewith the provisions of Section 177 of the Companies Act 2013 read with Regulation 18 of ListingRegulations.
+The Audit Committee has been constituted by the Board in accordancewith the provisions of Section 177 of the Act read with Regulation 18 of ListingRegulations.
 During the year under review the Board had accepted all the recommendationsof the Audit Committee.

-Pursuant to the provisions of Section 178 of the Companies Act 2013 read withRegulation 19 of Listing Regulations the Board has constituted the Nomination andRemuneration Committee which inter-alia recommends to the Board the criteria forappointment of Director(s) along with the compensation terms of Executive Directors andSenior Management Personnel's.
+Pursuant to the provisions of Section 178 of the Act read withRegulation 19 of Listing Regulations the Board has constituted the Nomination andRemuneration Committee which inter-alia recommends to the Board the criteria forappointment of Director(s) along with the compensation terms of Executive Directors andSenior Management Personnel's.
 The Board has approved the Nomination and RemunerationPolicy for Directors Key Managerial Personnel and all other Employees of the Company.
 Thesaid policy is hosted on the website of the Company.
 The web link of the same is asfollows:https://www.allieddigital.net/in/downloads/Inv_Policies/Nomination_Remuneration_policy.pdf

-The particulars as prescribed under Section 134(3)(m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 are as follows:
+The particulars as prescribed under Section 134(3)(m) of the Act readwith Rule 8 of the Companies (Accounts) Rules 2014 are as follows: